ZHAW-Infosec-Research-Group/DIMBA/README.md

 ### DIBA App Configuration
 1. Open the DIBA app.
-2. Open the Meta-Settings via the menu at the top left.
+2. Open the meta settings via the menu at the top left.
 3. Change the IP address of the server to IP address of your physical host (assuming the server is running on your host).
 4. Change the communication difficulty to the difficulty of your choice.